edenpaige/edenpaige/README.md

 - 👋 Hi, I’m @edenpaige
+- 🌱 I’m currently studying AWS Cloud Practitioning with Unitec AWS reStart
+- 💞️ I’m looking to sharpen my programming skills and enhance my knowledge in this industry.
 - 👀 I’m interested in books, movies and food
-- 🌱 I’m currently learning programming, little bit of Python
-- 💞️ I’m looking to collaborate on anything in the future
 - 📫 How to reach me ... via Owl

 <!---